berkeley-cs61as/markdown-courseware/README.md

 3. **Save your changes**, making sure to describe your changes in the commit message.
 4. **Create a pull request** by going [https://github.com/berkeley-cs61as/markdown-courseware/compare](here) and clicking "compare across forks".
 Then select your fork and click "Create pull request".
 This is you telling us, "I have made changes and I would like you to merge them."
 See GitHub's [https://help.github.com/articles/creating-a-pull-request/](help page) for more information.
 -->
 That's all!
-Note that your changes will not be visible on the live course webpage immediately.
+Note that your changes will not be visible on the live course webpage until your proposed change is reviewed.

 If you get stuck at any point, contact Allen at allenguo@berkeley.edu.
 Comments and suggestions are also welcome.

 Updating the Live Site
 ----------------------